ravendb/docs/version_3/docs/client-api/commands/indexes/delete.dotnet.markdown

 **Parameters**

+name
+:   Type: string
-- name - name of an index to delete
+name of an index to delete

 ## Example